syt2/zotero-addons/README.md

 ## Features

-> ❗The localization system is upgraded (dtd is deprecated and we do not use .properties anymore).
-Only supports Zotero 7.0.0-beta.12 or higher now.
-If you want to support Zotero 6, you may need to use `dtd`, `properties`, and `ftl` at the same time.
-See the staled branch `zotero6-bootstrap`.

 - Event-driven, functional programming, under extensive skeleton;
 - Simple and user-friendly, works out-of-the-box.
-- ⭐[New!]Auto hot reload!
+- ⭐ [New!]
+Auto hot reload!
 Whenever the source code is modified, automatically compile and reload.
 [See here→](#auto-hot-reload)
-- Abundant examples in `src/modules/examples.ts`, covering most of the commonly used APIs in plugins(using [zotero-plugin-toolkit](https://github.com/windingwind/zotero-plugin-toolkit));
+- Abundant examples in `src/modules/examples.ts`, covering most of the commonly used APIs in plugins (using [zotero-plugin-toolkit](https://github.com/windingwind/zotero-plugin-toolkit));
 - TypeScript support:
-  - Full type definition support for the whole Zotero project, which is written in JavaScript(using [zotero-types](https://github.com/windingwind/zotero-types));
+  - Full type definition support for the whole Zotero project, which is written in JavaScript (using [zotero-types](https://github.com/windingwind/zotero-types));
   - Global variables and environment setup;
-- Plugin build/test/release workflow:
+- Plugin develop/build/release workflow:
-  - Automatically generate/update plugin id/version, update configrations, and set environment variables(`development/production`);
+  - Automatically generate/update plugin id/version, update configrations, and set environment variables (`development` / `production`);
   - Automatically build and reload code in Zotero;
-  - Automatically release to GitHub(using [release-it](https://github.com/release-it/release-it));
+  - Automatically release to GitHub (using [release-it](https://github.com/release-it/release-it));
+- Prettier and ES Lint integration.

+> [!warning]
+> The localization system is upgraded (dtd is deprecated and we do not use .properties anymore).
+Only supports Zotero 7.0.0-beta.12 or higher now.
+If you want to support Zotero 6, you may need to use `dtd`, `properties`, and `ftl` at the same time.
+See the staled branch `zotero6-bootstrap`.

 ## Examples